websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/deploying-changes-via-the-cli-tool.md

 ## Preparing LCP.json Files in Project Version 3

+If you are not using version `3.x.x` services in your project, then skip this step and begin [making your change](#adding-a-portal-property-to-the-liferay-service).

-Open the `gradle.properties` at the root of your repository, and find properties for the Docker image versions for each of your services, like the following:
+Otherwise, open the `gradle.properties` at the root of your repository, and find properties for the Docker image versions for each of your services, like the following properties:

 ```properties
 liferay.workspace.lcp.backup.image=liferaycloud/backup:3.2.1